-“Why did you choose this career?”, “Why accounting?”, “Why do you want to become an accountant?” – You can expect one of these questions at the beginning of your interview.
-We will help you to understand why the recruiters give it to you, what you should focus on, and how to answer it.
+“Why did you choose this career?”, “Why accounting?”, “Why do you want to become an accountant?” – You can expect one of these questions at the start of your interview.

-First rule: Do not refer to the past
+You should not refer to the past in your answer.

 Remember: You should know why you want to become an accountant.
-If you did not know it, how could an employer find it out?
-Do not refer to your past.
+If you did not know the answer, the HR managers would hardly find the reasons to hire you.
 Refer to your skills, abilities, career plans, and love for the job of an accountant.